AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/deleting-soon-need-temporarily-for-access-level-revamp.md

 >
 >`In an access level, if you want grant users access to reports, dashboards, and calendars, you must also give those users access to filters, views, and groupings.`

-As you configure access settings for the `reports` object type in an access level, be aware of the following:
+As you configure access settings for the reports object type in an access level, be aware of the following:

 * When you are configuring the gear option settings in step 5 above, the following options are enabled by default:

   * `Create`
   * `Delete`
-  * `View Built-In Reports`: This needs to be selected to see reports built by `Workfront`.
+  * `View Built-In Reports`: This needs to be selected to see reports built by Workfront.
   * `Share`
-  * `Share Reports Publicly`: Reports can be shared publicly, by sharing a public link to the report with anyone that does not have a `Workfront` account.
+  * `Share Reports Publicly`: Reports can be shared publicly, by sharing a public link to the report with anyone that does not have a Workfront account.
 This option must be selected to allow for this level of sharing.

-  * `Share System-wide`: Reports can be shared with everyone in the system who has a `Workfront` license.
+  * `Share System-wide`: Reports can be shared with everyone in the system who has a Workfront license.
 This option must be selected to allow for this level of sharing.

     For information about sharing reports, dashboards, and calendars, see [Share reports, dashboards, and calendars in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md).